 The Hamelin Trust is an Essex-based charity, offering a diverse range of person-centered support to disabled individuals of all ages.
 The Trust runs The Exchange Service, which provides daytime and evening activities including leisure/recreation, practical tasks, education, personal skills and development, health and beauty.
 The Exchange location is wheelchair accessible and they have a variety of rooms and spaces to suit all needs, including a sensory room, computer and teaching rooms, two main large areas suitable for physiotherapy and mobility exercise and rehabilitation.
 They also have quiet areas where users can learn a musical instrument or work on communication development.
 The Hamelin Trust also provides a hydrotherapy pool which is fully wheelchair accessible with a ceiling hoist, allowing hoisting from changing rooms directly into the hydro pool.

-ICUsteps supports patients and relatives affected by critical illness, promotes recognition of the physical and psychological consequences of critical illness through education of the medical profession and the general public, and encourages research into treatment and the prevention of these issues.
-Founded in 2005 by ex-patients, their relatives and ICU staff, it has helped many former patients, their relatives and medical staff from organisations around the world.
+ICUsteps is a support group for patients and families who have been affected by critical illness and who have likely been treated in an ICU.
+ICUsteps promotes recognition of the physical and psychological consequences of critical illness through education of the medical profession and the general public and encourages research into treatment and the prevention of these issues.

 Independence at Home was founded in 1965 and has been improving independence, comfort, safety, dignity and quality of life for people with long term illness and disabilities by providing grants for those in financial need.